BYRIO/krita-webdoc-zh/contributors_manual/untranslatable_pages/triaging_bugs.rst

 The rest are bugs, that is, problems in Krita that can be fixed by changing Krita's code.

 However, we also get many reports that are not bugs and not wishes: reports that are basically users asking for help because they do not understand Krita or their computer, or what a file is, or that Krita isn't the same application as Photoshop.
-Those reports need to be weeded out, and the status set to INVALID.
+Those reports need to be weeded out, and the status set to ``INVALID``.

 Guidance for using Importance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~